Zyxel Security Advisory for WiFi Simple Config Buffer Overflow Vulnerabilities

 The first vulnerability is a stack buffer overflow that is present due to unsafe parsing of the UPnP SUBSCRIBE/UNSUBSCRIBE Callback header.
 The second vulnerability is a heap buffer overflow that is present due to unsafe crafting of SSDP NOTIFY messages from received M-SEARCH messages.

 What versions are vulnerable—and what should you do?

-After a thorough investigation, we’ve identified one vulnerable product that is within its warranty and support period and will release firmware patch to address the issues, as shown in the table below.
+After a thorough investigation, we’ve identified the vulnerable products that are within their warranty and support period and will release firmware patches to address the issues, as shown in the table below.